Maximum Welfare Allocations under Quantile Valuations: Unconstrained Allocations

 By definition of quantile valuations, for each $j\in N$, there is some $g_j\in A_j^*$ s.t. $v_j(A_j^*)=v_j(g_j)$.
 Without loss of generality we can assume that $v_1(A_1^*)\geq v_2(A_2^*)\geq \cdots \geq v_n(A_n^*)$.
 As a result, $\frac{n-1}{n}\USW{}(A^*)\leq \sum_{j=1}^{n-1} v_j(A^*_j)$.

 Now, as $A^{i}$ has maximum \USW{} over all the allocations constructed, it is straightforward to see that its \USW{} must be at least the weight of the best max weight matching constructed under \cref{alg:unbalUSW-scapegoat}.
-This matching in turn must have weight at least $\sum_{j=1}^{n-1} v_j(g_j)=\sum_{j=1}^{n-1}v_j(A^*_j)$.
+This matching in turn must have weight exactly equal to $\sum_{j=1}^{n-1} v_j(g_j)=\sum_{j=1}^{n-1}v_j(A^*_j)$.
 Thus, we get that

 Hence, $A$ is $\USW{(1+\frac{1}{n-1})}$.

 Note that since the maximum weight matching can be computed in $O(nm)$ time, and such a matching is computed $n$ times, our algorithm terminates in $O(mn^2)$ time. \end{proof}